bkarpinos/vsc-workspace-ext/README.md

-# workspace-organizer README
+# workspace-explorer README

-This is the README for your extension "workspace-organizer".
+This is the README for your extension "workspace-explorer".
 After writing up a brief description, we recommend including the following sections.

 ## Features